Here is our call story for our proposed redevelopment!

 - Rev. Madeline Jervis (she/her)

-In July and August, we invited the neighbors to attend a town hall meeting to get more information about Clarendon Presbyterian Church's proposed redevelopment project.
+In July and August of 2023, we invited the neighbors to attend one of three town hall meetings to get more information about Clarendon Presbyterian Church's proposed redevelopment project.
 We scheduled three town hall meetings because of busy summer schedules.
-Here are the slides for the presentation.
-We will let you know of future meetings.
-Thank you.
+Here are the slides from the presentations.